IndGeek/build-with-react/README.md

 This is a NextJS featured starter template containing the Following features and more:
 ## Features

-- Tailwind CSS
+- Pagination
-- Google analytics
+- Searching
-- Page loader animation
+- Skeleton
-- Dynamic Head component | SEO
+- Tabs
-- Responsive Navbar
+- Formvalidation hook
-- Footer
+- Debounce
-- Toast Notifications
+- Lottie

 ## Getting Started